How to Run Hermes Agent on Zo

 Hermes Agent is an open-source AI agent framework from Nous Research.
 It creates skills from experience, refines them through continued use, and builds a persistent model of you across sessions.
-It has its own messaging gateway for Telegram, Discord, and more.
-It needs a server that stays on.
-Zo is that server.
+Zo has all the same features built into your always-online cloud computer.

 Why run Hermes Agent on Zo